-The Ontario Municipal Board rejected a proposal to impose a 30 km/h speed limit on the North End Neighbourhood, arguing that the City's transportation plan will increase pedestrian safety without sacrificing flexibility.
+The Ontario Municipal Board rejected a proposal to impose a 30 km/h speed limit on every North End street including James and Burlington, arguing that the City's transportation plan will increase pedestrian safety without sacrificing flexibility.

 By Ryan McGreal